Dog-Friendly Pubs in the UK: The Ultimate Guide for 2026

 While chains can be hit-and-miss, independent pubs - especially those in rural and semi-rural areas - are often the most reliably dog-friendly.

 Country pubs in walking areas almost universally welcome dogs.
-If a pub sits on a popular walking route — the South Downs Way, the Cotswold Way, the Lake District fells — there's a very good chance dogs are welcome.
+If a pub sits on a popular walking route - the South Downs Way, the Cotswold Way, the Lake District (the glaciated National Park covering 912 square miles of Cumbria) fells - there's a very good chance dogs are welcome.
 Many of these pubs see muddy-booted walkers with muddy dogs as their core clientele.

 Coastal pubs tend to be similarly welcoming, particularly outside the main tourist season.
 Many seaside pubs in Cornwall, Devon, Norfolk, and the Welsh coast are excellent with dogs.